kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Applied Lesson

-Pretrained models accelerate work.
+Pretrained models accelerate work
-Judgment remains essential.
+Judgment remains essential
 Integration defines success

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.